 - Using a small round cookie cutter (Tasty suggest the rim of a champagne glass is the perfect size) cut the dough into rounds and place on the prepared baking trays, leaving at least 1/2 an inch between each cookie.

 - Re-roll out any scraps to cut additional cookies.
 Repeat with this process with each remaining pieces of dough.

 - Bake for 15-20 minutes.
 (I baked for 15 but would suggest baking for 20 if you want a crisp Oreo-like cookie).

 - Allow the cookies to cool completely while you make the cream filling

 - To make the filling, beat the butter until smooth.

-- Add in the icing sugar and vanilla essence and beat until all combined and fluffy.
+Add in the icing sugar and vanilla extract and beat until all combined and fluffy.